-Now that the Thai Government has opened its parks to us once again, no doubt there will be a mad dash to get out into those green spaces we have all been missing!
+Now that the Thai Government has opened its parks to us once again, no doubt there will be a mad dash to get out into those green spaces or dust off your bike and head to one of the bike parks that we have all been missing!

 Bangkok offers a great selection of public parks spread out across the city and a few sneaky unique ones featuring everything from local street art, to kids play equipment and free gym equipment.
-Whilst Bangkok residents don’t normally brave the parks during the sweltering May temperatures, after over six weeks in lockdown ,we are all feeling a sense of ‘cabin fever’ and my kids are longing for some outside green space (and I’m right behind them!)
+Whilst Bangkok residents don’t normally brave the parks during the sweltering June temperatures, I’m sure we are all feeling a sense of ‘cabin fever’ and my kids are longing for some green space (and I’m right behind them!)

 NOTE: At the time this article was published, the regular food stalls may not be open and the kids play areas may be open but have limited access, and remember only a fool ignores the 2M rule!